georgeflanagin/hpctools/README.md

 - `delhere` : removes the present working directory from the PATH (if it is present at all).
 - `e` : edit the most recently changed file in this directory.
 - `findq` : find without all the errors cluttering the screen.
-- `fixperms` : removes superfluous execute access from files that are not executable.
+- `fixperms` : removes superfluous execute access from files that are not executable, and sets the gid bit so that new files are created associated with the group of the directory.
 - `hg` : combines history with grep.
 - `isrunning` : checks to see if a program is running
 - `myscreen` : prints a message about the size of the current terminal window